 They not only see the need for change, they work hard to identify and manage resistance in order to push the needed change forward.” – Stephanie S Mead

-When we are given the support we need to become unique leaders, rather than doing things “the way they’ve always been”, we actually strengthen our organizations.
+When we are given the support we need to become powerful female leaders, we strengthen our organizations.

 Change starts with you